Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/wss/docs/interface.md

-        bool upgradeWebSocket;    //If upgrade websocket field specified in the client handshake bool origin;              //If origin field specified in the client handshake bool connectionUpgrade;   //If upgrade field present in the client handshake bool connectionClose;     // Persistent connection support based on the HTTP version char clientKey[SYS_WSS_CLIENT_KEY_SIZE + 1]; //Client key
+        bool upgradeWebSocket;    //If upgrade websocket field specified in the client handshake bool origin;              //If origin field specified in the client handshake bool connectionUpgrade;   //If upgrade field present in the client handshake bool iskey;             //If websocket key is present in the client handshake char clientKey[SYS_WSS_CLIENT_KEY_SIZE + 1]; //Client key
         char serverKey[SYS_WSS_SERVER_KEY_SIZE + 1]; // Server key
 } SYS_WSS_HANDSHAKE_CTXT;